Office 2010 ends support on 13 October 2020 and we’ve been receiving questions from readers asking about switching to newer Microsoft Office.

 Office 2010 support (security patches, bug fixes and tech support) end on 13 October 2020.

-The software will keep working.
 There’s no need to rush into switching from Office 2010 before 13 October.

 After that, the software will be slightly more risky as the months pass and newly discovered security bugs aren’t fixed.

-That means there’s no urgency about switching away from Office 2010.
+There’s no urgency about switching away from Office 2010.

 Office is very reliable.
 Yes, there are bugs and other ‘unforced errors’ by Microsoft, made worse by their poor communication.